sudogene/tp/docs/UserGuide.md

 * You can remove all of the student’s tags by typing `t/` without specifying any tags after it.
 * Take note that editing the details of a student will also propagate the changes on the training panel.
-* Be careful when editing dismissal times, as this might automatically remove students from scheduled trainings if the updated dismissal time on the same day of the week is now later than the start time of any of the student's scheduled trainings.
+* Be careful when editing dismissal times, as this might automatically remove students from scheduled trainings if the updated dismissal time on the same day of the week is now later than the start time of any of the student's upcoming scheduled trainings.
+Past trainings will not be affected.

+> All trainings are given a buffer of 3 hours from their start times before they are classified as "past training" (i.e. A training scheduled on 29 October 2021 1500 will be classified as a "past training" on 29 October 2021, 1800).

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com d1/1600` Edits the phone number and email address of the 1st student in the displayed student list to be `91234567` and `johndoe@example.com` respectively.
 This also changes his Monday's dismissal time to 1600.